 Writing the release is a critical step.
 The person responsible for this should be a good writer and a good speaker, since he/she will be responsible for both preparing news releases and handling inquiries from the media after the releases have been distributed.
 It is extremely important for this person to be able to assist the media when they call regarding a news release.
 This is the chapter's opportunity to gain considerable publicity.
 If the contact person cannot provide them with the additional information they need, that publicity is jeopardized.

-Formatting Suggestions for Press Releases
+Press Releases Template